Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches

 \subsection{Discussion}

-In this section, we compare SVRN to standard stochastic first-order and second-order algorithms.
-We also illustrate how the performance of SVRN can be further improved via sketching and importance sampling for problems with additional structure, such as least squares regression.
+In this section, we compare the local convergence complexity of SVRN to standard stochastic first-order and second-order algorithms.
+In this comparison, we focus on what we call the big data regime, i.e., $n\gg \kappa$, which is of primary interest in the literature on Subsampled Newton methods.
+Then, in Section~\ref{s:ls}, we illustrate how SVRN can be further improved via sketching and importance sampling, when solving problems with additional structure, such as least squares.